ToxMe/PyToxme/API.md

 ###Errors:
 All errors explain what happened in plain text.

-If err.psh2srv is raised an issue accessing the server was encountered.
+If err.srv is raised an issue accessing the server was encountered.

 If err.api was raised a user error (invalid secret, etc) was encountered.